Have Insurance? Ask Us About a Free Cleaning!

 • Pus, abscess, or other signs of infection

-• Overcrowding, or not enough space for all the natural teeth in your mouth
+• Overcrowding, or not enough space for all the natural teeth in your mouth without affecting other teeth

 • A foul smell or taste coming from the affected area

-• Bleeding gums
+• Bleeding gums around the affected tooth

-• Difficulty eating
+• Difficulty eating or severe pain when chewing

 What to Expect During the Tooth Extraction Process